idelchi/wslint/CONTRIBUTING.md

 - Search [GitHub](https://github.com/idelchi/wslint/pulls) for an open or closed PR that relates to your submission.
   You don't want to duplicate effort.
-- Make your changes in a new git branch:
+- Make your changes in a new git branch

-        git checkout -b my-fix-branch master

 - Create your patch, **including appropriate test cases**.
 - Commit your changes using a descriptive commit message.
-- Push your branch to GitHub:
+- Push your branch to GitHub

-        git push origin my-fix-branch

 - In GitHub, send a pull request to `wslint:master`.

 ## Keeping your Pull Request updated